 Myopia is the most common cause of vision problems in people under 40 – but what causes myopia?
 When a person’s eyeball grows too long, it causes light to focus out in front of the retina instead of on its surface – and this condition is known as myopia or nearsightedness.
 It may also be caused by the lens or cornea having too much of a curve for the length of the eyeball or, a combination of these factors may be present.
 Myopia usually starts in childhood and stabilizes in early adulthood, although it can continue to progress with age in some people.

+Do you find yourself wondering, “Why do I have myopia?”
+Perhaps you’re concerned about the symptoms of myopia in your child?
 If your child’s eyes (or yours) are getting worse every year, there’s reason for concern.
 Some kids who experience myopia will have a continual progression of the condition throughout their school years, well into high school.
 The nature of myopia is to worsen and a child with a worsening vision problem requires intervention to help slow its progression.
 While mild myopia may not affect the person’s quality of life very much, a severe case will not only be frustrating for the patient but can also present an increased risk of eye health problems.

+While you may still have some questions about the main causes of myopia.
 Absolutely!
 There are many treatments for myopia available that don’t involve going under the knife.
 Some of the procedures that we offer include orthokeratology contact lenses (custom contact lenses that the patient wears while sleeping), or distance center multifocal contact lenses (lenses designed with distinct “zones” to help slow myopia).
 Additionally, we provide atropine treatments (medicinal treatments that dilate the pupils and help relax the eye’s focus center).
 These are proven treatments known to slow the progression of myopia in many patients.

 Myopia is so common that there are many well-developed spectacles and contact lens options designed to correct this problem.
 The most common lenses are single-vision eyeglasses and contact lenses, although there are also multifocal lenses and corneal reshaping therapy (CRT or othokeratology) available that are effective at slowing the progression of this condition.
 If this is the first time you’ve worn corrective lenses, the best place to start is with a comprehensive eye exam, which you can schedule by contacting the Miami Contact Lens Institute.